 3.4.1 General.
 Where FPIS is installed as continuous insulation on the exterior side of frame walls as illustrated in Figure 3.4.1, the specification of water vapor retarders and FPIS shall comply with Section 3.4.2 and installation shall comply with Section 3.4.3.
 Alternatively, wall assemblies shall be designed using accepted engineering practice for hygrothermal analysis to provide at least equivalent performance.
 The FPIS qualification, quality assurance, and labeling requirements shall comply with Section 3.4.4.

 User Note: The provisions of this section are intended to apply specifically to framed walls with FPIS exterior continuous insulation.
-U.S. Model building codes provide generalized requirements for use of vapor retarders on frame wall assemblies and recognize the use of an approved design by accepted engineering practice for hygrothermal analysis; refer to Section 1404.3 and R703.4 of the 2018 editions of the International Building Code and International Residential Code, respectively (ICC, 2018a; ICC, 2018b).
-Accepted engineering practices for hygrothermal analysis generally follow methods of analysis such as described in ASTM C755 or ASHRAE 160 and the ASHRAE Handbook of Fundamentals and involve appropriate use of assumptions and engineering judgment regarding boundary conditions, material properties, and interpretation of analysis results relative to experience with similar assemblies, materials, and use conditions; see Commentary for additional resources related to the basis of these provisions.
+U.S. Model building codes provide generalized requirements for use of vapor retarders on frame wall assemblies and recognize the use of an approved design by accepted engineering practice for hygrothermal analysis; refer to Section 1404.3 and R702.7 of the 2021 editions of the International Building Code and International Residential Code, respectively (ICC, 2021a; ICC, 2021b).
+Accepted engineering practices for hygrothermal analysis generally follow methods of analysis such as described in ASTM C755 (ASTM, 2020) or ASHRAE 160 (ASHRAE, 2016) and the ASHRAE Handbook of Fundamentals (ASHRAE, 2017) and involve appropriate use of assumptions and engineering judgment regarding boundary conditions, material properties, and interpretation of analysis results relative to experience with similar assemblies, materials, and use conditions; see Commentary for additional resources related to the basis of these provisions.